antirez/disque/README.md

 The message NEEDJOBS is at the base of the federation, and asks a node to obtain jobs about a given queue.
 The receiving node will de-queue jobs from the queue (but will still hold a copy of the job), and send those messages to the node that requested them.

 Nodes reply to NEEDJOBS with YOURJOBS, a cluster message that has one or multiple jobs inside.

+FAQ
+---

+1. What Disque means?
+DIStributed QUEue but is also a joke with "dis" as negation (like in *dis*order) of the strict concept of queue, since Disque is not able to guarantee the strict ordering you expect from something called *queue*.